Source Serif Italics are here!

 When other projects weren’t a factor, there was also the nature of the design process to consider.
 Some days, progress is made very quickly; on other days, it feels like the ability to properly see the typeface just isn’t there.
 Over those years, I had plenty of both kinds of days.

 At the moment, the Roman styles of Source Serif support the Adobe Latin-4, Adobe Cyrillic-2, and Adobe Greek-1 character sets.
 They were initially released with just Adobe Latin-3 support, and gained the new character sets with the 2.0 release in early 2017.

 The Italics have Adobe Latin-3 support today, just like the first release of the Roman did.
 Naturally, the plan is to align the character support across all styles, so that there are Greek and Cyrillic italics as well as AL-4 support for it.
-We have already enlisted the help of Irene Vlachou and Emilios Theofanous to help draw the Greek Italic.
+With Google’s support, we’ve been able to enlist the help of Irene Vlachou and Emilios Theofanous to help draw the Greek Italic.

 It is with great pleasure that I announce the release of Source Serif’s Italics today.
 Sync the fonts directly from Typekit, or visit GitHub for the full range of downloadable versions, including variable fonts.